Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

-$\epsilon_i$ encompasses the latent components of the marriage outcome equation, including the marriage prospects by design.
+$\epsilon_i$ encompasses the latent components of the binary outcome equation, including the unobservable factors by design.
 We assume that $\epsilon$ is independent of individual characteristics $x$.
-This amounts to assuming that the distribution of unobservables that affect marriage choices (which includes unobserved marriage prospects) is the same across different observable characteristics.
-However, we refrain from imposing any assumptions regarding the relationship between college major, $j_i$, and the unobservable factors $\epsilon_i$.
-If students' major choice depends on their marriage prospects, $j_i$ becomes an endogenous variable.
-Our model allows for this possibility, and testing this hypothesis is a primary objective of our paper.
+This implies that the unobserved factors influencing the binary outcome are distributed identically across individuals with different observable characteristics However, we refrain from imposing any assumptions regarding the relationship between alternative, $j_i$, and the unobservable factors $\epsilon_i$.
+If the decision maker's choice depends on a specific unobservable factor, $j_i$ becomes an endogenous variable.
+Our model allows for this possibility, and testing this hypothesis is a primary objective of our paper.\footnote{In our empirical application, the binary outcome corresponds to the individual's marriage decision, and the relevant unobservable factor is a marriage-prospect factor that may be correlated with gender-specific marriage preferences.
+While we address this specific concern by separately estimating male and female students in our application, for theoretical discussions, we primarily focus on exogenous covariates.}